CONTENT FOR POSTS GOES HERE

 SUPERSCRIPT FOR CITATIONS: ¹ ² ³ ⁴ ⁵ ⁶ ⁷ ⁸ ⁹ ¹⁰

-In recent years, the stigma surrounding mental health and mental illness has undoubtedly diminished, yet it persists in our society.
+Despite our society's improved collective understanding of mental health over the past few decades, the stigma of mental illness persists in our society.
 Those brave enough to fight stigma by sharing their experiences openly may face discrimination in both personal and professional spheres.

 This prevailing stigma arises from our inclination to rely on mental shortcuts, leading to hasty judgments and the perpetuation of stereotypes.
 These stereotypes, in turn, give rise to prejudice and discriminatory behavior.